Think student loan repayment is a topic best left to politicians? Think again.

 These individuals are overwhelmingly more likely to accept a position with a company that offers student loan repayment.
 Just how tempting is the promise of student loan repayment?

-According to an article from Forbes, 80% of participants with debt said they wanted to work for a company that offered repayment assistance and 85% would accept a job offer when student loan repayment is included.
+According to an article from Fast Company, 80% of participants with debt said they wanted to work for a company that offered repayment assistance and 85% would accept a job offer when student loan repayment is included.

 Offering student loan repayment will not only benefit your current employees, but it will also help you attract the talent that might otherwise go to your competitors.
 If you’re looking to stay one step ahead of the competition, you should consider offering student loan repayment.